ARM-software/arm-trusted-firmware/readme.rst

 state.

-Users are encouraged to do their own security validation, including penetration testing, on any secure world code derived from ARM Trusted Firmware.
+Users are encouraged to do their own security validation, including penetration testing, on any secure world code derived from TF-A.

 Functionality
 ~~~~~~~~~~~~~